MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/flexible-warehouse-level-dimension-reservation.md

 ## Inventory reservation hierarchy

 This section summarizes the existing inventory reservation hierarchy.
-It focuses on the way that batch-tracked and serial-tracked items are handled.

 The inventory reservation hierarchy dictates that, as far as storage dimensions are concerned, the demand order carries the mandatory dimensions of site, warehouse, and inventory status, whereas the warehouse logic is responsible for assigning a location to the requested quantities and reserving the location.
 In other words, in the interactions between the demand order and the warehouse operations, the demand order is expected to indicate where the order must be shipped from (that is, what site and warehouse).
 The warehouse then relies on its logic to find the required quantity in the warehouse premises.